Bariba

 - Digital Presence

-- The Bariba are increasingly using digital platforms to promote their culture and connect with the diaspora, enhancing cultural exchange and preservation.
+- Digital platforms are used to promote Bariba culture and connect with the diaspora.

 - Globalization Effects